 Lack of interaction on Facebook and not publishing regular content can reflect very poorly on a business.
 A Facebook page is not just something to create and then forget about.
 You need to be committed - post regular updates to your fans and provide useful content.
 You need to participate in the conversation, share images and become immersed in Facebook to provide an excellent social media service that represents your company as a reputable organisation.

 Facebook is the leading social media network in the world.

-There are other social networks hot on their heels such as Google+ but none have come close to Facebook’s overwhelming user base of 1 billion.
+There are other social networks hot on their heels such but none have come close to Facebook’s overwhelming user base of more than 1 billion.
 In our view, if you are willing to put the time and resources into your business’s Facebook page the positives out-weigh the negatives.
+That being said, some markets simply don't have a relevant audience on the platform and is better avoided, or simply used as an advertising platform.
+This means research!
+It's important to know where you audience is online, and how they are using the various platforms.
 Setting up a Facebook page and how you utilise its applications for business really depends on each company on a case by case basis.
 We hope we have shed some light on the minefield of social media and please let us know how your facebook business page is working for you.

 Our Content Marketing team can help develop an audience centric social strategy as part of our overall Growth Marketing package.
 Get in touch with us today if you are thinking about the best ways to market your business.
 Our team is here to help.